 So, how long a ride before I need a break?
 I actually

 don't know yet.
-Prior to this seat I used the GT1000 for
+Prior to this seat I used the GT1000 for commuting

-of back road riding before numb-butt got to me and I would call it quits.
+road riding before numb-butt got to me and I would call it quits.

-With the KonTour there's no more
+With the KonTour there's no more seat discomfort and I now

-adding some luggage and going on an actual tour with it.
+an actual tour with it.

-One more thing about the Kontour Air-Cooled seat, and
+One more thing about the Kontour Air-Cooled seat, and that's

-to email you a quote rather than publish prices on their website and I respect
+a quote rather than publish prices on their website and I respect

 I don't know the reason for their policy, but can guess that

 it's because each seat is hand made, and they can provide the

 application.
 The seat made to my specifications cost approximately

 $600.00, which may differ, depending upon requirements.

 I am willing to say the the KonTour seat is not inexpensive,

 but it's also not a fortune and it's really transformed the

 GT.
 To me, it's been well worth every dollar.